NodeBB/docs/docs/development/plugins/hooks.md

 * `filter:<template>.build` is fired on a particular page load, based on the template file being rendered.
 For example, `/recent` draws its view from `recent.tpl`, and thus a plugin can subscribe to `filter:recent.build` and react whenever the recent page is loaded.
     * Keep in mind that there is no guarantee that the hook is **only** fired on that particular page.
 A plugin may elect to render that same template, which would also cause the hook to be fired.
+* `filter:router.page` is called on every single page load, prior to any processing (template generation, etc.)
-* `filter:middleware.render` is called on every single page load, and is useful for situations where you want to append or change data for every page
+* `filter:middleware.render` is called on every single page load, and is useful for situations where you want to append or change data for every page.
+It is called after the bulk of processing is done.

 ### Widget Render Hook `filter:widget.render:<widget>`